samharp/kotlin-web-site/docs/topics/tour/kotlin-tour-intermediate-functions.md

 Type mismatch: inferred type is String? but String was expected
 ```

-From the beginner tour, you already know that you can perform a null check with an if condition or use the [elvis operator](kotlin-tour-null-safety.md#use-elvis-operator).
+From the beginner tour, you already know that you can perform a null check with an if condition or use the [Elvis operator](kotlin-tour-null-safety.md#use-elvis-operator).
 But what if you want to use the returned object later on in your code?
 You could achieve this with an if condition **and** an
 else branch: